bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 In keeping with the human-readable theme, I initialized this mint at `BUGuuhPsHpk8YZrL2GctsCtXGneL1gmT5zYb7eMHZDWf` or "BUG".
 If you ran the last command on your own, you initialized your mint at a randomly generated address.
 I cover how you can use vanity addresses at the end of this tutorial.

 Why did it cost us so much to create an account relative to other transactions on Solana?
 By creating a new account, we're asking all Solana validators to keep track of the information it stores in memory.
 To make up for this resource consumption, Solana charges us a time-and-space based fee called [rent](https://docs.solana.com/implemented-proposals/rent), and will close our account if we fail to meet the minimum rent requirements.
-To get around this, nearly everyone opts to pay a one-time fee to mark our account as "rent-exempt", allowing it to live on in perpetuity.
+To get around this, nearly everyone opts to pay a one-time fee to mark their account as "rent-exempt", allowing it to live on in perpetuity.

 If we had looked up our token's mint before we actually made any instructions, it would have just appeared as a standard, empty account: